ansys/ansys-sphinx-theme/README.rst

 Introduction and Purpose
 ------------------------
-The PyAnsys Sphinx theme is an extension of the popular `PyData Sphinx Theme <https://pydata-sphinx-theme.readthedocs.io/>`_ used by `numpy <https://numpy.org/doc/stable/>`_, `pandas
+The Ansys Sphinx theme is an extension of the popular `PyData Sphinx Theme <https://pydata-sphinx-theme.readthedocs.io/>`_ used by `numpy <https://numpy.org/doc/stable/>`_, `pandas
 <https://pandas.pydata.org/docs/>`_, `PyVista